PiyushKhandelwal/Weather/README.md

-# ReactBoilerplate
+# WeatherApp
-Boilerplate for React
+A simple weather app